| Author: |

 stores.

-- Do not store settings that must be writable in the installation folder
+- Do not store settings that must be writable in the installation folder (C:\Program Files).
+Use a per-user folder such as:

-Windows XP: "C:\Documents and Settings\<user>\Application Data\"
+- Windows XP: "C:\Documents and Settings\<user>\Application Data"

-Note: do NOT hardcode those locations since they can change for each
+Note: do not hardcode those locations since they can change for each operating system.
+Your setup can use CSIDL_APPDATA to retrieve it.

 You can provide initial settings in the installation folder and make your add-in